LetsBeLikeSophie/00_MiniProject/README.md

-# This is what and how I am soloing.
+# :point_right:This is what and how I am soloing.